GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 Once the machine is rebooted, it will be able to connect to the internet or other nodes and access the shared file system.

 ## Installing the packages
 Before testing, we need to install some necessary packages.
-While some can simply be fetched, other require a non-trivial setup
+While some can simply be fetched, other require a non-trivial setup.
 ### HPCC
 The HPCC benchmark is a series of tests that measure the performance of a computer cluster with a host of different operations.
 Below is a quick summary of each:
 - **HPL (High-Performance Linpack) Gflops**